-Carrying out these duties as the Secretary is crucial to the smooth functioning of all nonprofit corporations.
-The role of the Secretary is vital to assisting the Board to fulfill its fiduciary duty of care in overseeing the nonprofit corporation.
+In a nonprofit corporation, the duties of the Secretary are crucial to the smooth functioning of the organization.
+The role of the Secretary is vital to assisting the Board to fulfill its fiduciary duty of due care in overseeing the nonprofit corporation.

 Some of the duties required of the Secretary are: